Learn more

 Michael Scruse

-Michael brings his technical, web and sales expertise to every project, backed by almost 30 years’ experience in the IT industry.
+Michael brings a rare blend of technical, web and sales expertise to every project, backed by over 30 years of experience in the IT industry.